Dr. Gordana Milavić MD., F.R.C.Psych. – ACAMH Chair

-Kathy Sylva – ACAMH Treasurer and President
+Professor Kathy Sylva – ACAMH Treasurer

 Kathy is Professor of Educational Psychology and Honorary Research Fellow at the University of Oxford.
 She has carried out many large scale studies on the effects of Early Childhood Education and Care on children’s development.
 She also studies ways to help parents to support the development of their children.
 She has published 7 books and more than 200 papers, most on early childhood, early literacy, interventions and ways to support families.
 A dominant theme throughout her work has been the impact of education and care not only on ‘academic knowledge’ but on children’s behaviour, self-regulation, and disposition to learn.
 A related theme in her research is the impact of early intervention on combating social disadvantage in both high and low income countries.
 Kathy has been specialist advisor to Select Committees in the House of Commons and also the House of Lords.

-Edmund Sonuga-Barke – Editor-in-Chief, JCPP
+Professor Edmund Sonuga-Barke – Editor-in-Chief, JCPP

-Dr. Dennis Ougrin – Editor-in-Chief CAMH, and Academic Secretary
+Dr. Dennis Ougrin – Board Member

 Dr. Ougrin graduated from a medical school in Ukraine in 1998 and came to England to undertake his post-graduate training.
 He completed his higher training in child and adolescent psychiatry at Guy’s and Maudsley and is currently a consultant Child and Adolescent Psychiatrist leading Supported Discharge Service at South London and Maudsley NHS Foundation Trust.
 Dr Ougrin is also a clinical senior lecturer at the Institute of Psychiatry, Psychology and Neuroscience.
 He leads a programme of information exchange between the UK and Ukraine.
 His main professional interests include prevention of Borderline Personality Disorder and effective interventions for self-harm.
 He is the author of Therapeutic Assessment, a novel model of assessment for young people with self-harm.
 He is the chief investigator of a randomised controlled trial of Supported Discharge Service versus Treatment as Usual in adolescents admitted for in-patient care and a principal investigator of a randomised controlled trial comparing intensive mental health intervention versus usual social care in Looked After Children.
 He also works on developing a modular psychotherapeutic intervention for self-harm and on understanding the pathophysiology of self-harm in young people.

-Tamsin Ford – Board member
+Harold Bennison – Board member

-Harold Bennison, Interim Service Director, Child and Adolescent Mental Health Clinical Academic Group, Kings Health Partners
+Interim Service Director, Child and Adolescent Mental Health Clinical Academic Group, Kings Health Partners